 into the existing fuel distribution system.
 Grain ethanol

 has forged a path and created market acceptance that

 cellulosic ethanol can follow and benefit from.

 The difference between the two types of ethanol products

 is that conventional fuel ethanol is derived from grains

 such as corn and wheat.
-Cellulose ethanol is made from
+Cellulosic ethanol is made from

 the non-food portion of renewable feedstocks such as